-Quaker Rice Cakes — the ones that feature that smiling man in a cap on the packaging — are probably the most well-known brand of rice cakes available on the market.
+Quaker Rice Cakes ($17 per 6-pack on Amazon.com) — the ones that feature that smiling man in a cap on the packaging — are probably the most well-known brand of rice cakes available.

 Rice Cakes Nutritional Information

-One whole-grain rice cake is considered one serving, which is approximately 9 grams.
+One whole-grain rice cake is considered one serving, which is about 9 grams.
 Here's the full Quaker rice cakes nutrition information: